SCAT Airlines: History

 On March 13, 2019, the operation of Boeing 737 MAX aircraft was suspended in Kazakhstan.

-On February 18, 2021, SCAT Airlines, the first outside the American continent, resumed regular commercial flights on Boeing 737 MAX after an almost two-year ban on the operation of these aircraft in Kazakhstan.
+On February 18, 2021, SCAT Airlines, becoming the first airline outside North America to do so, resumed regular commercial flights on Boeing 737 MAX after an almost two-year ban on the operation of these aircraft in Kazakhstan and elsewhere after two air crashes - Lion Air Flight 610 in October 2018 in Indonesia and Ethiopian Airlines Flight 302 in March 2019 in Ethiopia.

 Destinations

-Codeshare agreements
+Codeshare and Interline agreements

-SCAT Airlines codeshares with Azerbaijan Airlines.
+SCAT Airlines codeshares with Azerbaijan Airlines and interlines with APG Airlines.